QMCPACK/qmcpack/docs/analyzing.rst

 The ``qdens`` tool is provided to post-process the heavy density data produced by QMCPACK and output the mean density (with and without errorbars) in file formats viewable with, e.g., XCrysDen or VESTA.
-The tool currently works only with the ``SpinDensity`` estimator in QMCPACK.
+The tool supports the ``SpinDensity`` in for both batched and legacy drivers and the legacy ``Density`` estimator for legacy drivers in QMCPACK.

 Note: this tool is provisional and may be changed or replaced at any time.
 The planned successor to this tool (``qstat``) will expand access